 What is MYND?

-MYND is for young males aged 14 – 17 who are referred to the programme for offending.
-It is a highly successful ‘intervention’ programme with a proven track record of significantly reducing youth re-offending.
+MYND is for young people aged 14 – 18 who are referred to the programme for offending behaviour.
+It is a highly successful ‘intervention’ programme with a proven track record of significantly reducing the frequency and severity of youth re-offending.
 MYND is ‘outreach’ with an emphasis on effectively working with the young person in the community context.
 Staff will provide support and strengthen a young person’s pro-social bonds to family, education/work providers, cultural and community resources.
 This focus provides an opportunity to heal offenders, victims and communities injured by crime.

 The MYND programme has two different services, the MYND Youth Development Programme and the MYND Transition Service.